-IMD is frequently used to quantify geographic deprivation, though it exists many limitations.
+IMD is frequently used to quantify geographic deprivation; however, it has many limitations.
 The most important one is that they are the combination of multiple sub-indexes, which may face the risks we described previously.
 The subjectivity of the settings of the calculation process and the intrinsic flaw of the data may also cause bias to the final IMD.
 People subconsciously assume that each domain contributes the same percentage in different places because the weight of each domain to form the IMD is fixed.
 However, our study found that the contributions of seven deprivation domain scores to the IMDs in England vary in LSOAs.
 It is clearer after we do the clustering and divide the similar small areas into 4 clusters.
-Most of the areas are deprived in the housing and service domain and live environment domain.
+For clusters derived from SHAP, cluster 0 has the widest land area and it’s deprived severely in the housing and service domain and live environment domain.
 To cope with it, it is urgent to build more affordable housing with a suitable living environment.
 In addition, the integration of the housing and services programs is a good way for elderly people who are in bad health.
-As for the deprived rural areas, almost all domains, except for the House Domain, are very serious. a The basic idea to improve the situation in these areas is to develop the economy.
-Nevertheless, in order to develop the economy, we need to improve other domains using the suggestions we provide, especially the Education Domain and the Unemployment Domain.
+As for cluster 3, which is suspected to be rural areas, almost all domains, except for the House domain and Live domain, are very serious.
+These deprived domains are also correlated, so without intervention, the areas in cluster 3 will always be stuck in a vicious circle.
+Thus, we need to improve the deprived domains simultaneously using the suggestions we provide, especially the Education Domain and the Unemployment Domain.

 There are also many limitations in the article, Firstly, when constructing the model, we use the average values as the references instead of the randomly selected scores in each domain.
 Though this setting can speed up the computation, it may lower the accuracy.
 Secondly, we classify the results into 4 clusters, which are subjective and empirical.
 In the future, we can try other clustering methods to auto-select suitable cluster numbers.
 Lastly, we only concentrate on the seven domains and do not explore more on the sub-domains or even their indicators.
 In the future, the subdomains, and the indicators that formed them will be studied in each cluster to see the main contributors to the domain deprivation and in this case, more detailed and suitable suggestions can be given to the policymakers.